 CSV: The Universal Tabular Format

-JSON (JavaScript Object Notation) has become the dominant data interchange format for web APIs, configuration files, and NoSQL databases.
-It supports six data types (string, number, boolean, null, array, object), arbitrary nesting depth, and is natively parseable in every modern programming language.
-JSON's syntax maps directly to the data structures developers work with — objects/dictionaries and arrays/lists.
+JSON supports six data types (string, number, boolean, null, array, object), arbitrary nesting depth, and is natively parseable in every modern language.
+Its syntax maps directly to the data structures you work with every day.
+It's the default for REST APIs, config files, and NoSQL databases like MongoDB and Firestore.

 JSON's main limitations are the lack of comments (making it awkward for human-edited config files, which is why JSONC and JSON5 exist), no date type (dates are typically ISO 8601 strings), no binary data support (binary must be Base64-encoded as strings), and no schema enforcement (any key can hold any type, which JSON Schema addresses).